 The world above, and the world below.

-After laying the foundation for this spiritual traveling, we then have to analize what kind of places we are able to visit in these other worlds.
+After laying the foundation for this spiritual traveling, we then have to analyze what kind of places we are able to visit in these other worlds.
 Where are they, first of all?
 Above, and below.
 And right here, among us.
 An unknown number of worlds, of unknown size, inhabited by mostly unknown entities.
 How we start our imaginary travels determines where we go.
-If we go down a rabbit hole, or a hole in the trunk of a tree, we might end up in one of the many underworlds.
+If we go down a rabbit hole or a hole in the trunk of a tree, we might end up in one of the many underworlds.
 Xibalba, Tartaros, the final destination is determined by our cultural expectations.
-Or we might decide to climb the highest tree in a familiar mountain, to find ourselves in the clouds, talking to enlightened buddhas, or any of the archangels, devas or residents of Olympus.
+Or we might decide to climb the highest tree in a familiar mountain, to find ourselves in the clouds, talking to enlightened buddhas, or any of the archangels, devas, or residents of Olympus.
 Entities of the upper realms can heal, teach and give advice.
 Entities of the lower realms can destroy, curse or manipulate gross matter.
 But above and below are only two ways of looking at the world.
-We could also consider the existence of a middle world, or many middle worlds.
+We could also consider the existence of a middle world or many middle worlds.
 Even if these worlds are real, it seems difficult to understand how are they organized or what rules they follow.